Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Here in the Pacific Northwest, we know a thing or two about rain and humidity.
 All that moisture creates the perfect environment for mildew, which can appear as unsightly dark spots on your siding.
 That’s why choosing a mildew-resistant paint is non-negotiable in our climate.
 These paints contain additives that inhibit the growth of mold and mildew, protecting your home’s exterior from moisture-related deterioration.
 A quality, mildew-resistant finish ensures your paint job not only looks clean and fresh but also provides a durable barrier that helps your siding last longer, even through our dampest seasons.

-Best for Cold, Snowy Winters
+Your Go-To Paint for Cold, Snowy Winters

 While our winters aren’t the harshest in the country, we still get our share of freezing temperatures and moisture.
 This freeze-thaw cycle can be tough on exterior paint.
 When moisture seeps into tiny cracks, it freezes, expands, and can cause the paint to chip and peel away from the siding.
 To prevent this, you need a paint that remains flexible in cold weather and can withstand the stress of changing temperatures.
 The best exterior paints are engineered to handle these conditions, adhering strongly to the surface and resisting the damage that cold, wet weather can inflict, ensuring your home stays protected all year round.

-Common Climate-Related Paint Mistakes to Avoid
+Climate-Related Painting Mistakes to Avoid

 When you’re ready to paint, it’s easy to fall back on old habits, but it’s a mistake to choose a brand just because you’ve used it before.
 Paint formulas are updated all the time, so last year’s top performer might not be the best choice today.
 Another common pitfall is letting a painter choose the paint for you.
 While it might seem convenient, they may be getting a discount on a particular brand that isn’t the best fit for your home.
 To get an exterior paint job that lasts, do your own research and select the specific paint you want.
 This puts you in control of the quality and ensures you get the performance your home deserves.

-Finding the Best Deals on Top-Rated Paints
+How to Find Deals on Top-Rated Paints

 A fresh coat of paint is one of the most impactful updates you can make to your home’s exterior, but the cost of high-quality paint can add up quickly.
 The good news is that with a little planning, you can get a great price on the best products.
 Knowing where and when to shop can make a huge difference in your project’s budget, allowing you to invest in a top-rated paint without overspending.
 Here’s how you can find the best deals.